James Cameron: 2010–present

-Activism and other work

-As of 2012, Cameron and his family have adopted a vegan diet.
-Cameron states that "by changing what you eat, you will change the entire contract between the human species and the natural world".
-He and his wife are advocates of plant-based food and have called for constructive actions to produce more plant-based food and less meat to mitigate the impact of climate change.
-In 2006, Cameron's wife co-founded MUSE School, which became the first K-12 vegan school in the United States.
-He has also hosted events for Global Green USA, and pushed for sustainable solutions to energy use.

-In early 2014, Cameron purchased the Beaufort Vineyard and Estate Winery in Courtenay, British Columbia for $2.7 million, to pursue his passion for sustainable agribusiness.
-He sold the vineyard in 2020.
-In June 2019, Cameron announced a business venture with film director Peter Jackson, to produce plant-based meat, cheese, and dairy products in New Zealand.
-He suggested that we need "a nice transition to a meatless or relatively meatless world in 20 or 30 years".
-In 2012, Cameron purchased more than 1,000 hectares (2,471 acres) of land in remote South Wairarapa, New Zealand; subsequent purchases have seen that grow to approximately 5,000 hectares.
-The Camerons grow a range of organic fruit, nuts and vegetables on the land.
-Nearby in Greytown, they run a café and grocery store, Forest Food Organics, selling produce from their land.
+Lightstorm Entertainment bought the film rights to the Taylor Stevens novel The Informationist, a thriller set in Africa with Cameron planning to direct.
+In 2010, he indicated he would adapt the Charles R. Pellegrino book The Last Train from Hiroshima, which is about the survivors of the atomic bombings of Hiroshima and Nagasaki.
+Cameron met with survivor Tsutomu Yamaguchi before his death in 2010.
+In 2024, Deadline Hollywood confirmed that Cameron had purchased the rights of not only The Last Train from Hiroshima, but also of Pellegrino's forthcoming Ghosts of Hiroshima, to make an "uncompromising theatrical epic motion picture" titled Last Train From Hiroshima about a Japanese man who survives Hiroshima's bombing at the height of World War II only to then take a train to Nagasaki's bombing, which he will shoot as soon as the Avatar sequels' production permits.
+Feeling that he and Pellegrino owe Yamaguchi for handing the baton of his personal story to them so they could pass his unique and harrowing experience to future generations, Cameron was assisted by the Avatar sequels co-writer Shane Salerno and Pellegrino, who previously served as Cameron's science consultant on Titanic and Avatar.

+In 2025, Cameron announced that Lightstorm Entertainment had acquired the rights to Joe Abercrombie's novel The Devils and that he would begin working on a screenplay for a film based on the novel after completion of Avatar: Fire and Ash.

 In June 2010, Cameron met with officials of the Environmental Protection Agency to discuss possible solutions to the Deepwater Horizon oil spill.
 It was reported that he offered his assistance to help stop the oil well from leaking.
 He is a member of the NASA Advisory Council and he worked with the space agency to build cameras for the Curiosity rover sent for Mars.
 NASA launched the rover without Cameron's technology due to a lack of time during testing.
 He has expressed interest in a project about Mars, stating: "I've been very interested in the Humans to Mars movement ... and I've done a tremendous amount of personal research for a novel, a miniseries, and a 3D film."
 Cameron is a member of the Mars Society, a non-profit organization lobbying for the colonization of Mars.
 Cameron endorsed Democratic candidate Hillary Clinton for the 2016 United States presidential election.